ryuzakyl/kubernetes-examples/ingress/kubernetes-dashboard/README.md

 From the information on the error message, one possible solution would be to add the **GODEBUG=x509ignoreCN=0** config to the **ingress-nginx-controller**.
 By passing an environment variable **GODEBUG** with value **x509ignoreCN=0** should do the trick.

+If you don't want to change/edit an already deployed **ingress-nginx-controller**, the solution is to re-generate the certificate and re-deploy (or update) the Ingress Resource.

+> **TL;DR** Check the following make target:
+> ```console
+> $ make generate-dashboard-certificate
+> ```

+Initially [these](https://github.com/kubernetes/dashboard/blob/master/docs/user/certificate-management.md) are the instructions used to generate the certificate needed on the Kubernetes Secret.

+The [new instructions](https://www.ssls.com/knowledgebase/how-to-fill-in-the-san-fields-in-the-csr/) to generate the certificate mainly differ on the way the *Certificate Signing Request* (*.csr file) is generated.

+Once the **.csr** has been generated this way, we user the same steps to create the **Kubernetes Secret** and deploy the **Ingress Resource**.

 ## References:
 * https://github.com/helm/charts/issues/5007#issuecomment-425151443
 * (Some further troubleshooting) https://medium.com/@ManagedKube/kubernetes-troubleshooting-ingress-and-services-traffic-flows-547ea867b120
+* (How to properly configure access to kubernees dashboard behind nginx ingress) https://serverfault.com/questions/1019919/how-to-properly-configure-access-to-kubernees-dashboard-behind-nginx-ingress
+* (Expose the Dashboard outside the cluster) https://stackoverflow.com/questions/39864385/how-to-access-expose-kubernetes-dashboard-service-outside-of-a-cluster
+* (How to Create a CSR and Key File for a SAN Certificate with Multiple Subject Alternate Names) https://security.stackexchange.com/questions/74345/provide-subjectaltname-to-openssl-directly-on-the-command-line, https://serverfault.com/questions/455525/openssl-how-to-generate-a-csr-with-interactively-solicited-subject-alternative, https://support.citrix.com/article/CTX227983